 You will need a Cyclocross or Mountain bike.
 My current fix comes from my Bianchi Zolder Disc Cyclocross bike that I purchased this past summer.
 I put more than a thousand miles on it in the first 3 months, with 60-70% being off road.
 I don't even drive my car that much.

-Clement X'PLOR MSO 40c tires I may run as low as 45psi, or as high as 80psi if I'm going to hammer with the roadies before getting in some trails.
+Always inflate your tires according to the terrain you plan to ride that day.
+For my Clement X'PLOR MSO 40c tires I may run as low as 45psi, or as high as 80psi if I'm going to hammer with the roadies before getting in some trails.
 Clement offers a tubeless ready version of these tires if you want to avoid those pinch flats that come with riding gravel.

 If you're visiting and need to rent a bike there are many local shops.
 One of my favorites is Open Road Bicycles in Jacksonville Beach.